 East-West Gateway Council of Governments (EWG) is now accepting project applications for the Congestion Mitigation and Air Quality Improvement (CMAQ) Program.
 CMAQ funds are available to eligible Illinois and Missouri sponsors.

 The CMAQ Project Development Workbook provides information on the CMAQ program requirements and describes how to complete and submit a CMAQ application.
-To apply for funding, you need to complete the online CMAQ application.
-The CMAQ application must be completed through the EWG online application form.
-Please read the CMAQ Application Information before beginning the application.
+Sponsor information is required to download project applications.
+Click on the button below to download the project application form.
+Save the application to your computer before filling it out.

 - Estimate of Project Costs